LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 Logtalk is implemented as a *trans-compiler* to Prolog.
 When compiling predicates, it preserves in the generated Prolog code all cases of first-argument indexing and tail-recursion.
-In practice, this mean that if you know how to write efficient Prolog predicates, you already know the basics of how to write efficient Logtalk predicates.
+In practice, this means that if you know how to write efficient Prolog predicates, you already know the basics of how to write efficient Logtalk predicates.